 While Bethesda and the developer studios did show some rather sweet looking gameplay previously, no one stated what the minimum requirements would be for RAGE 2.
 Therefore, a potential customer could pre-purchase the game without even knowing that their PC could possibly be unable to run it.

-Steam users quickly responded with warnings for potential pre-ordering customers with some pointing out that the original RAGE was overhyped but eventually flopped, while others are reiterating once again that the deluxe edition essentially sells early access to cheats .
+Steam users quickly responded with warnings for potential pre-ordering customers with some that the original RAGE was overhyped but eventually flopped, while others are reiterating once again that the deluxe edition essentially .
 Just to clarify, RAGE 2 will be a singleplayer game, cheats will be optional and they will therefore not hamper any players' experience with the game - we are simply pointing out a silly monetisation strategy.